 RESTITUTION.
 Compensation, reimbursement of, or a required replacement of a loss, injury, or property (personal or private) by the student in violation.
 Restitution must be made within a specified time period.
 Failure to pay full restitution to the appropriate party will result in the student being placed on disciplinary hold and/or suspension.
-NOTE: Restitution is due in full, prior to or within the 30th day from official notification to the offender, unless otherwise approved by the Associate Vice President for Student Affairs and Dean of Students or designee.
+NOTE: Restitution is due in full, prior to or within the 30th day from official notification to the offender, unless otherwise approved by the Vice President for Student Affairs or designee.

 SUSPENSION.
-Dismissal from the University for a specific period of time following severe acts of violation of the Student Codes of Conduct or violation of a present probationary status.
+Dismissal from the University for a specific period of time following severe acts of violation of the Student Code of Conduct or violation of a present probationary status.
 Suspensions are recorded on the student's permanent record.
-Students suspended from the University are required to return their student identification card and room keys and may not return to campus for the duration of their suspension, except to conduct official business with an administrative officer or faculty member, and then only with prior permission of the Associate Vice President for Student Affairs and Dean of Students or designee.
+Students suspended from the University are required to return their student identification card and room keys and may not return to campus for the duration of their suspension, except to conduct official business with an administrative officer or faculty member, and then only with prior permission of the Vice President for Student Affairs or designee.
 If a student returns to the campus without permission during the period of suspension, his or her eligibility to return to Jackson State University will be threatened and he/she will be subject to arrest.
 During the period of suspension, the student is not eligible or entitled to receive any University services.
 His or her name is deleted from the roster of enrolled students and from the faculty class roll.
 The student will not get credit for course assignment, papers, projects, make-up work, or other course-related work during the period of suspension.
 During the period of suspension, therefore, the student's relationship with the university is terminated, and he or she is, in fact persona non-gratis.

 Following a fully served suspension period, a student who wishes to re-enter the University must make a written request to be readmitted to the University.
-The student must present a typed letter to the Associate Vice President for Student Affairs and Dean of Students or designee no later than (30) days prior to the beginning of the semester for which he/she is asking to be allowed to return (e.g. letter must be received 30 days before the fall semester is to begin if this is the semester the student wishes to return to the University.)
-The Associate Vice President for Student Affairs and Dean of Students or designee will review the file of the student and determine the student's eligibility to return to the University following a suspension period.
-Regardless of the fact that a student has served the specified amount of a suspension period, it is left to the Associate Vice President for Student Affairs and Dean of Students or designee discretion whether to allow re-admittance.
+The student must present a typed letter to the Vice President for Student Affairs or designee no later than (30) days prior to the beginning of the semester for which he/she is asking to be allowed to return (e.g. letter must be received 30 days before the fall semester is to begin if this is the semester the student wishes to return to the University.)
+The Vice President for Student Affairs or designee will review the file of the student and determine the student's eligibility to return to the University following a suspension period.
+Regardless of the fact that a student has served the specified amount of a suspension period, it is left to the Vice President for Student Affairs or designee discretion whether to allow re-admittance.
 The types of suspension are as follows: Suspension; Interim Suspension: Indefinite Suspension; Expulsion.
 They are defined below: